abhijato-c/Music-Manager/readme.md

 ---

+## Working

+The app doesn't directly sync to a folder, instead, it maintains a `.csv` database of songs, their YouTube URL, and some metadata.
+This means that you can have an entire list of songs, and download them in any format at any time you wish.
+You can add all your songs at a go, and then let them download once you have added all your songs.
+After clicking on the download button, all pending songs are downloaded, and their cover art is fetched and linked automatically.

+---

 ## Usage

-1. **Add Songs**: Enter the Title and YouTube URL.
+1. **Add Songs**: Click on the Action tab in the menubar, and click Add Song.
+Enter the Title and YouTube URL.
 Artist and Genre are optional but recommended for better library organization.

-2. **Download**: Click **Download All Pending** to process all songs in your list that aren't yet on your disk.
+2. **Download**: Click **Download All Pending** in the action tab to automatically download all songs in your list that aren't yet on your disk.

 3. **Manage Files**:
     - **Edit**: Update song details for a specific entry.
     - **Delete**: Remove entries from the list, delete the local file from your folder, or both.

-4. **Update Images**: Use this feature to re-apply cover art to your local music files if they were downloaded without tags.
+4. **Update Images**: Click on the Config tab -> open images folder.
+Edit and save the cover art of any song you wish, all images are stored in that folder.
+Once you are done editing the images, go to Actions -> Update images.
+This reapplies cover art to all of your songs.

+5. **Delete Songs**: Select the song(s) you want to delete, and then go to Song -> Delete.
+You will find 3 options:
+    - **Delete from list**: This removes the song from the list, but it remains in the folder.
+You can add it back into the list by the Add new   song action.
+    - **Delete from folder**: The song remains in the list with its metadata and cover art, but the downloaded song is deleted.
+The song is marked as `Pending Download`, so clicking on Download all pending will redownload it.
+Useful when you want to redownload a song.
+    - **Delete from folder and list**: This will completely get rid of the song, both from the list and the downloads.
+This is what you'd use if you want to compeltely get rid of a song.

 ---

 ## Storage & Configuration

 - **Music Folder**: By default, songs are saved to your system's default Music directory.
-You can customize this in the `config.json` file located in the application's AppData folder.
+You can customize this by clicking on Config -> Change music directory.
 - **AppData**: The application stores its database (`Songfile.csv`), configuration, and cached images in a local `MusicManager` folder within your user profile's AppData/Local (Windows) or Application Support (macOS) directory.

 ---